LottieAnning/LIFE4136_rotation3/README.md

 mymap <- mymap %>% addMarkers(lng = 15.560472, lat = 48.381430, popup = "MAU")
 mymap <- mymap %>% addMarkers(lng = 16.267199, lat = 48.079485, popup = "MOD")
 mymap <- mymap %>% addMarkers(lng = 15.349241, lat = 48.239088, popup = "PIL")
-mymap <- mymap %>% addMarkers(lng = 15.475190, lat = 48.389408, popup = "SCB")
+mymap <- mymap %>% addMarkers(lng = 15.393005, lat = 48.2742817, popup = "SCB")
-mymap <- mymap %>% addMarkers(lng = 15.475190, lat = 48.389408, popup = "SWB")
+mymap <- mymap %>% addMarkers(lng = 15.40084, lat = 48.3403, popup = "SWB")
 mymap <- mymap %>% addMarkers(lng = 15.698451, lat = 47.937742, popup = "HAB")
-mymap <- mymap %>% addMarkers(lng = 15.475190, lat = 48.389408, popup = "ROK")
+mymap <- mymap %>% addMarkers(lng = 15.68304, lat = 47.9053, popup = "ROK")
-mymap <- mymap %>% addMarkers(lng = 15.475190, lat = 48.389408, popup = "FRE")
+mymap <- mymap %>% addMarkers(lng = 15.57118, lat = 47.99405, popup = "FRE")
 mymap <- mymap %>% addMarkers(lng = 15.542146, lat = 47.816197, popup = "KEH")

 mymap
 ```
+SetView() is used to set the central coordinates of the map produced (the ones used in the above coordinates are central Europe) and the zoom is set to 5.
 Add in the latitude and longitude coordinates for your sample populations and their names.
+Coordinates for the data used in this study were obtained from the sample map provided, some data was missing so BZD, SCT, TEM, PEK and GYE coordinates were estimated using the description of where they were sampled.

 ![Annotated Map](Figures/annotated_map.png)
-I have annotated the populations that were sampled outside the main cluster i.e. SCT, BZD, PEK, TEM and GYE.
+I have annotated the populations that were sampled outside the main cluster i.e. SCT, BZD, PEK, TEM and GYE using the labelOptions() command.
 On the PCA SCT plots most positvely with PC2 and was sampled the furtherst North, similar with BZD, TEM and PEK so this supports the hypothesis that PC2 seperates the populations by geography.
 However, GYE is further South from the sample cluster, but it doesn't have the most negative correlation with PC2 (this is LIC, MOD and JOH).
 Therefore, the relationship which PC2 describes is not fully clear.

 ### For further analysis you can plot the PCA by individuals: